tesseract-ocr/tesstrain/README.md

 # win
 venv\Scripts\activate.bat

-pip install -U pip
+# actual install
 pip install .
 ```

-`tesstrain-extract-gt` currently supports ALTO V3, PAGE 2013 and PAGE 2019 as
-OCR formats and TIFF, JPEG and PNG images.
+`tesstrain-extract-sets` currently supports OCR data in ALTO V3, PAGE 2013 and PAGE 2019, as well as TIFF, JPEG and PNG images.

 Output is written as UTF-8 encoded plain text files and TIFF images.
+The image frame is produced from the textline coordinates in the OCR data, so please take care of properly annotated geometrical information.
+Additionally, the tool can add a fixed synthetic padding around the textline or store it binarized (`--binarize`).

+By default, several sanitize actions are performed at image line level, like deskewing or removement of top-bottom intruders.
+To disable this, add flag `--no-sanitze`.

-See `tesstrain-extract-gt --help` for a brief listing of all supported command
-line flags and options.
+See `tesstrain-extract-sets --help` for a brief listing of all supported command line flags and options.

-**NOTE:** The text of the lines is extracted as-is, no automatic correction
-takes place.
-Therefore, it is required to manually review the generated data
-before training Tesseract with it.
+**NOTE:** The text of the lines is extracted as-is, no automatic correction takes place.
+It is strongly recommended to review the generated data before training Tesseract with it.

 ## License